dahliaOS/buildroot/.github/README.md

 3. Run:

+The **build** script is used to connect to the docker container and to pass commands to it.

 - ```sudo ./build make menuconfig``` to configure the build settings
 - ```sudo ./build make linux-menuconfig``` to configure the Linux kernel
 - ```sudo ./build make``` to compile the image, which can be found on the host machine in ```/images```